Scriptize/Scriptize/README.md

 ### What's up ✌🏿

 My name is Darren and I'm a Computer Science major at New York University intrested in backend software development and data science.
 I have experience with various programming languages and frameworks such as Python, SQL, HTML, CSS, Flask, and [Hikari](https://github.com/hikari-py/hikari), as well as working with Microsoft Azure's cloud tools.
-I'm currently exploring some learning models for data analysis on my [latest project](https://github.com/Scriptize/Cluster_Analysis_Project) and some Javascript on the side to start building fullstack web applications.

 I've had the opportunity to work with an industry-leading firm, [Balyasny Asset Management](https://www.bamfunds.com/), where I gained valuable experience in financial research and software engineering, specifically compliance and trading technologies.